yaotc/mujoco-webpy/docs/document/webinterface.md

 >
 >    step 4. *Physics engine* pull `Interaction File` from `PATH_TO_NODE` and transform interaction into dynamics variables to finish simulation every `timestep 1`, then return to **step 2**.

-!> `timestep 2` may be greater than or equal to `timestep 1`, it depends on server resources, network delay, file sizes and so on.

 As **web render engine**: